radian3/radian3/README.md

 <h2>Same-Sex marriage</h2>
 I think same-sex marriage should be legal.
 Having same-sex marriage being legal does not harm me in any way.
 In addition to that, it will help make another group of people much happier.

-# Interracial Dating/Marriage</h2>
+<h2>Interracial Dating/Marriage</h2>
 I think that when it comes to finding a partner, you want to think about what is going to make you happiest.

 Some people want their partner to have the same race as them so they can relate in certain areas and better understand each other.
 I don't see anything wrong with that.
 If that is what is going to make you happiest then you should date within your race.

 Some people may happen to date outside of their race.
 I don't see a problem with that as long as there is no fetishization/objectification going on.
 You have to date whoever will make you happiest.
 Sometimes, that might be someone outside of their race.
 Sometimes, I will see people who date outside of their race bash their own race.
 I also think that it is important for people who date outside of their race to not be putting down their own race of men/women as they date outside of their race.

-# Should you go to college?
+<h2>Should you go to college?
 If so, how do you determine which major should you choose?
 I think you want to brainstorm which career will make you happiest and then do whichever college education is necessary for that career.
 Why not just brainstorm which field of study will be the most fun to study in college and then major in that?
 Well, the career you have may last you 40 years whereas college is only going to last you 2-10 years (4 years for most) depending on what you are studying in college.
 Wouldn't you much rather do something you love for 40 years as opposed to only 2-10 years?

 Okay, I was slightly misleading there.
 I don't think everyone should go to college.
 Depending on the career that will make you happiest, it may or may not be worth it to go to college.
 If it is worth it to go to college, follow the advice of the previous paragraph.
 Otherwise, don't go to college.

-# Legal/Illegal Immigration
+<h2>Legal/Illegal Immigration
 I don't view people who were born in a different country than me as less important.
 A person does not choose which country they are born in.
 So I think that people from other countries need to have the ability to come to my country.
 I think there does need to be some restrictions/vetting in order to determine who is eligible to enter our country.
 For example, we only have a limited number of jobs, housing, and other resources so we do have to have some limit in terms of how many people can be admitted to our country.
 I think that we certainly hope to be primarily admitting people who are in good standing with their country.

 For the most part, I feel like I am leaning towards being more lenient about allowing others into our country.
 I get that certain approaches of allowing others to our country can lower the quality of life of people in our country.
 I hear people saying things to the effects of "they are stealing our jobs."
 I don't know.
 I want to do more research on the topic and then add more thoughts to this section later.

 As far as illegal immigration goes, I also want to do more research on that too.
 I do not personally feel bothered by the amount of illegal immigration that our country has at the moment.

-# Children born out of wedlock
+<h2>Children born out of wedlock
 If I have kids, I hope for them to have a very high quality of life.
 I hope for them to be successful.
 Kids who grow up in two parent households are much more likely to be successful.
 For this reason, I am only open to having kids if I am already married.
 I just want to take the steps to increase the chance that kids grow up in a two-parent household.

 I think things can go unexpectedly wrong and you may end up raising a child in a one-parent household.
 I understand.
 I think you want to just give your best effort to try and take the right steps and then if you end up raising a child in a one-parent household, that's fine.

-# Colorblindness and the "I don't see color" saying
+<h2>Colorblindness and the "I don't see color" saying
 Each person can be placed into one of three categories:
 1) those who see race and don't discriminate
 2) those who do not see race and don't discriminate (colorblind)